Sparse Federated Learning with Hierarchical Personalized Models: Experimental Results

-An $\ell_2$-regularized multinomial logistic regression model (MLR) is used for $\mu$-strong convex situation, while a deep neural netwrok (DNN) with two hidden layers is used for nonconvex situation.
+We compare the global-model between \texttt{sFedHP}, pFedMe~\cite{t2020personalized} and hierarchical FedAvg~\cite{liu2020client} on $\mu$-strongly convex and nonconvex situactions.
+Similarly with ~\cite{t2020personalized}, in each round of local training, the client uses $K=5$ gradient-based iterations to obtain an approximated optimal local model, i.e., solve \eqref{H-min} in \texttt{sFedHP}.
+An $\ell_2$-regularized multinomial logistic regression model (MLR) is used for $\mu$-strong convex situation, while a deep neural netwrok (DNN) with two hidden layers of size [500, 200] is used for nonconvex situation.
 In our experiments, $\frac{3}{4}$ datasets are for training and the others are for testing.
 All experiments were conducted on a NVDIA Quadro RTX 6000 environment, and the code based on PyTorch is available online.

+We use both sparsity and non-sparsity settings for \texttt{sFedHP}.
+In the sparsity setting, we set $\gamma_1=\gamma_2=0.001$ at the beginning, while set $\gamma_1$ and $\gamma_2$ to a tiny number respectively when the client model sparsity is lower than $0.2$ and after training 100 global rounds.
+Since according to our theoretical results, a tiny $\gamma_1, \gamma_2$ can reduce the convergence cost.
+In non-sparsity setting, we set $\gamma_1=\gamma_2=0$.

+Fig.~\ref{fig_strong_convex} shows the performance of \texttt{sFedHP}, hierarchical FedAvg and pFedMe in $\mu$-strongly convex situation.
+Since the MLR model is already lightweight enough, we set $\gamma_1=\gamma_2=0$ for \texttt{sFedHP}.
+In Fig.~\ref{fig_strong_convex}, we can see that both \texttt{sFedHP} and pFedMe perform better than hierarchical FedAvg, while \texttt{sFedHP} obtain higher test accuracy and convergence speed, which shows that the hierarchical personalization scheme is more suitable for solving statistical diversity problem.

+Fig.~\ref{fig_dif_alg} shows the performance of \texttt{sFedHP}, hierarchical FedAvg and pFedMe in nonconvex situation.
+We test sparsity and non-sparsity settings for \texttt{sFedHP} in accuracy, model sparsity and the accumulative communication.
+We set 20\% sparsity, the proportion of non-zero parameters, as a lower bound to preserve performance.
+According to Fig.~\ref{fig_dif_alg}, the proposed \texttt{sFedHP} can reduce the communication cost while achieve good test accuracy simultaneously.
+Specific, \texttt{sFedHP} obtain similar performance in a global model with pFedMe while reducing communication costs by 80\% and obtain higher performance when using a non-sparsity setting.

+\begin{remark} The accumulated communication cost in Fig.~\ref{fig_dif_alg} is calculated based on one client in the client-cloud FL or one edge server in the client-edge-cloud FL since the client and the edge server are nearby between which low-cost communication is possible.
+Consider the DNN model with 79510 parameters, whose non-zero parameters are quantized in 64 bits while zero parameters are quantized in 1 bit.
+79510 bits location parameters are needed to mark the positions of zero parameters in \texttt{sFedHP}.
+This section aims to demonstrate the excellent sparsity of sFedHP qualitatively.
+We focused on analyzing the ability of sFedHP to process non-i.i.d. data under different settings.
+More rigorous communication cost analysis needs to cooperate with the encoding and decoding process. \end{remark}

+In summary, \texttt{sFedHP} performs better that pFedMe and hierarchical FedAvg in test accuracy, convergence rate, and communication cost in $\mu$-strongly convex and nonconvex situations.
+Furthermore, the hierarchical personalization scheme is more suitable for solving statistical diversity problems.